Submodular Information Selection for Hypothesis Testing with Misclassification Penalties: Alternate Penalty Metric for Information Set Selection

 In many practical scenarios, the submodularity ratio of the maximum penalty metric may be arbitrarily small (or zero) when misclassification penalties for two hypotheses are very close to each other (or equal) (see Appendix \ref{app:limit} for a detailed discussion).
 It is also easy to verify that the submodularity ratio $\gamma$ decreases as the number of hypotheses increase.
 As a result, the performance bounds for the greedy algorithms become weaker.
 In such scenarios, one can turn to an alternate metric for optimization, which can provide non-trivial guarantees for the performance of the greedy algorithm.
 To this end, we present an alternate metric to characterize the quality of an information set, based on the total penalty of misclassification, defined as follows:

-Intuitively, in order to minimize the total penalty of misclassification ($\rho_{\theta_p}(\mathcal{I})$) (or ensure that it is bounded), one has to select a subset $ \mathcal{I} \subseteq \mathcal{D}$ that ensures that the number of hypotheses which are observationally equivalent to the true hypothesis $\theta_p$, i.e., $|F_{\theta_p}(\mathcal{I})|$, is small and/or the hypotheses that are observationally equivalent to the true hypothesis have lower misclassification penalties.
+Intuitively, in order to minimize the total penalty ($\rho_{\theta_p}(\mathcal{I})$) (or ensure that it is below a desired bound), one has to select a subset $ \mathcal{I} \subseteq \mathcal{D}$ that ensures that the number of hypotheses which are observationally equivalent to the true hypothesis $\theta_p$, i.e., $|F_{\theta_p}(\mathcal{I})|$, is small and/or the hypotheses that are observationally equivalent to the true hypothesis have lower misclassification penalties.
 Effectively, this results in lower penalty associated with misclassifying the true hypothesis.

 We define the Modified Minimum Cost Information Set Selection (M-MCIS) and Modified Minimum Penalty Information Set Selection (M-MPIS) Problems based on this metric as follows. \begin{Problem}[M-MCIS] Consider a set $\Theta=\left\{\theta_1, \ldots, \theta_m\right\}$ of possible states of the world, a set $\mathcal{D}$ of information sources, a selection cost $c_i \in \mathbb{R}_{>0}$ of each source $i \in \mathcal{D}$, a row-stochastic penalty matrix $\Xi = [\xi_{ij}] \in \mathbb{R}^{m \times m}$, and prescribed penalty bounds $0 \leq R'_{\theta_p} \leq 1$ for all $\theta_p \in \Theta$.
 The M-MCIS Problem is to find a set of selected information sources $\mathcal{I} \subseteq \mathcal{D}$ that solves